heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ##### A generator function
 Generators are the core of reactive programming.
 It's basically the same thing as a callback hell or a promise chain but it gives the user much more control.
 You have to walk your generators (see below).
-Check out a more [complete example](https://repl.it/CR47/11).
+Check out a more [complete example in the JavaScript REPL](https://repl.it/CR47/11).

 ```js
 // a generator function